stytchauth/vercel-mcp-example/README.md

 ## Running locally

-The MCP Server uses Redis for communication and state management.
+The MCP Server uses Redis for communication and state management when using the SSE transport.
 Start Redis locally in a Docker container with
 ```bash
 docker compose up -d
 ```